-Edward G. Robinson (born Emanuel Goldenberg; December 12, 1893 January 26, 1973) was one of the most famous actors of The Golden Age of Hollywood.
+Edward G. Robinson (born Emanuel Goldenberg; December 12, 1893 — January 26, 1973) was one of the most famous and respected actors of The Golden Age of Hollywood.

 Robinson was born in Bucharest, Romania.
-When he was ten, his family emigrated to the United States to escape anti-Semitic persecution.
-He began acting on the stage as a teenager, which was when he adopted a much less Jewish-sounding Stage Name.
+When he was ten, his family emigrated to the United States to escape persecution after one of his brothers was attacked by an antisemitic mob.
+He began acting on the stage as a teenager, while adopting a much less Jewish-sounding Stage Name: Edward G. Robinson.
+(His middle initial "G." stood for his original surname, Goldenberg.)
 Robinson got a couple of parts in silent movies but hit it big after the transition to talking films led to Hollywood producers looking for fresh talent.
 His Star-Making Role came in the smash hit gangster film Little Caesar in 1931.
-Robinson's portrayal of the brutal, murderous gangster Rico Bandello wound up typecasting the actor — a soft-spoken, educated man who in Real Life could speak seven languages and collected fine art — as a tough guy.
-His manner of speaking in that film, including the Verbal Tic of ending sentences with "See?" (and to a lesser degree, starting them with "M'yeah!"), also established a stereotype of wiseguy gangster talk which became so iconic that it was parodied in a number of Looney Tunes shorts and even used as a gag 80 years later in The Muppets.
-It was also the inspiration for the voice of Chief Wiggum on The Simpsons.
+Robinson's portrayal of the brutal, murderous gangster Rico Bandello wound up typecasting the actor – a soft-spoken, educated man who in Real Life could speak seven languages and collected fine art pieces – as a tough guy.
+His manner of speaking in that film, including the Verbal Tic of ending sentences with "See?" (and to a lesser degree, starting them with "M'yeah!"), also helped to establish a stereotype of wiseguy gangster talk, which was iconic enough to be parodied in a number of Looney Tunes shorts and even used as a gag 80 years later in The Muppets (2011).
+It also served as the inspiration for the voice of Chief Wiggum on The Simpsons, and even broke through to early phases of Dick Gumshoe's localisation in the first Ace Attorney game.